stompeh/opcode-To-strings/README.md

 Encryption can sometimes trigger AV and EDR products to throw a flag on the binary if the object entropy is high enough.
 What about plain old English?

-Default output is in C# style, but can be used in nearly all languages.
+An end result proof of concept can be observed in the POC folder.

 # Getting Started
 Create bytecode and save into a .bin